minecraft-saar/autoplanbench/README.md

 * `--d-dir`: Path domain directory.
 Defaults to utils.paths.DATA_DIR/domain_name
 * `--ex-id`: ID of instance that gets used as few-shot example and should be excluded from the experiment.
 If set to None, all instances from --d-dir/adapted_instances are included in the experiments.
 Defaults to None.
 * `--enc`: Type of the encoding.
 Should be 'planbench' if LLM planning is run on the domain encodings from [PlanBench](https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench).
-Otherwise should be 'automatic'.
+Otherwise, should be 'automatic'.
 Defaults to 'automatic'.
 * `--ms-i`, `--br-i`, `--ms-ni`, `--br-ni`, `--enc` as above

 </details>